-The best way to keep up to date with Grays Athletic Football Club
+The official Grays Athletic Football Club app

 An early Leon McKenzie goal gave Blues the three points against a Cheshunt side suffering with just one win in their last ten matches.

 Blues were beaten by a single goal, scored by Jack Stevenson midway through the first half at Rookery Hill.